 Jacqueline's dynamic presentation about women's donor funds was inspiring and suggested a simple approach designed to make an impact in the community with no fundraising events, no tickets to sell or tables to fill, no required volunteer commitment.
 Instead, it provided a way for women to grant larger amounts of money to local charities by pooling their charitable donations.

 Realizing this philanthropic model would appeal to other women in the community, Carol, Meredith and ten Founding Members developed the basic framework to create a local donor fund.
 They approached the Santa Barbara Foundation for their expertise and guidance on launching this new organization.

-In 2004 the Women’s Fund of Santa Barbara was born as a Field of Interest Fund of the Santa Barbara Foundation, which means that the Foundation handles all the financial transactions of the Women’s Fund and serves as its 501(c) (3).
+In 2004 the Women’s Fund of Santa Barbara was born as a Field of Interest Fund of the Santa Barbara Foundation, which meant that the Foundation handled all the financial transactions of the Women’s Fund and served as its 501(c) (3).
 The hope that first year was to raise $50,000.
 Founding Chair Carol Palladini reported, "When we raised $140,000 fairly easily, we KNEW this was an idea whose time had come!"

 In 2012, we created the Women's Fund Endowment to support our mission and to offer members a vehicle to make larger or longer-term gifts, such as appreciated assets, bequests or memorials.